Thanks for downloading Dynamsoft Label Recognizer Package!

 OCR software integrated with DLR helps maintenance operators easily track and find various parts in a warehouse.
 Smart device scanning solutions equipped with OCR software can easily replace dedicated scanning hardware that contributes to reducing the total cost of ownership.
 Employees can scan text and barcodes on different parts, saving time in the process and decreasing the chances of errors in tracking a large number of parts.

 OCR technology helps in reducing the errors and time consumption associated with manual data entry processes in the transport and logistics industries.
 With DLR, it becomes easier to read optical marks, text, and laser print, which can then index data in the document and dispatch system.
 When a barcode on a parcel or package is damaged, DLR can help you by reading the accompanying text instead.
 Advanced OCR software can scan multiple lines of text in one single scan.

 With the help of DLR, companies can enable their customers to scan voucher codes on the back of gift cards using their mobile devices.
 To achieve this, companies need to integrate a serial number scanner into their app.
 This will be a good way to promote engagement with the company.

 Accurate data capture helps to simplify banking processes, making them more efficient.
 Recent OCR innovations allow customers to easily scan and deposit cheques via their mobile devices.
 The customer’s signature, account number, and total amount will be checked.
 The amounts on cheques are printed with a special font which can be easily recognized by smart devices equipped with DLR-based OCR software.

-DLR is cross-platform.
+DLR is designed to be cross-platform.
 The core of DLR is written in C/C++ for performance.
 The library is wrapped for .NET, Java, and other programming languages so that users can use DLR on iOS, Android, Windows, and Linux.
-Below is a list of supported OSes and programming languages:
+Below is a list of supported OSes and corresponding programming languages:

 This page is compatible for: